Greenpeace should not get ‘seat at the table’ in Government discussions – No 10

 The Department for Energy Security and Net Zero cut ties with Greenpeace some months ago.

+A Government spokesman said: “Greenpeace’s criminal activity last week demonstrates that they are not a serious organisation, therefore, we do not think it’s appropriate to engage with them.”

-Greenpeace defended the protest amid a backlash over security concerns as “carefully and meticulously” planned for when the Prime Minister, his wife and children were on holiday in California.
+Greenpeace defended the protest amid a backlash as “carefully and meticulously” planned for when the Prime Minister, his wife and children were on holiday in California, amid a backlash over security concerns.

 The group said ending engagement with its representatives “isn’t going to work” as it accused ministers of espousing a “bunker mentality” about climate issues.